dhansel/IECDevice/README.md

   This function will automatically be called on every execution of IECBusHandler::task(), once for all attached devices.
   It can be used to handle device-specific periodic tasks.
   If you overload this function, make sure to call IECFileDevice::task() from within your overloaded function.
-- ```void open(uint8_t channel, const char *filename)```
+- ```bool open(uint8_t channel, const char *filename)```
   This function is called whenever the bus controller (computer) issues an OPEN command.
   The *channel* parameter specifies the channel as described above and the *filename* parameter is a zero-terminated string representing the file name given in the OPEN command.

-  Note that open() does not return a value to signify success or failure to open the file.
-The IEC bus protocol does not provide a method to transmit this information directly.

-  On the computer side, success or failure for opening a file can be determined by attempting to read/write to it and checking the bus status (ST variable in BASIC) afterwards.
-If the read/write failed (ST<>0) then the file could not be opened.

-  When LOADing a program, the computer will display a "file not found" error if the device returns 0 on the *first* read() call  after open().

-  For SAVEing a program, the computer will never show an error even in the case of failure.
-It is expected that the device signals the error condition separately to the user (e.g. the blinking LED on a floppy disk drive).
+  The function should return true if opening the file succeeded and false otherwise.
 - ```void close(uint8_t channel)```
   Close the file that was previously opened on *channel*.
 The close() function does not have a return value to signal success or failure since the IEC bus protocol does not include a method to transmit this information.
 - ```uint8_t read(uint8_t channel, uint8_t *buffer, uint8_t bufferSize)```
   Read up to *bufferSize* bytes of data from the file opened for *channel*, returning the number of bytes read.
 Returning 0 will signal end-of-file to the receiver.
-Returning 0 for the FIRST call after open() signals an error condition.
-  (LOAD on the computer will show "file not found" in this case)
 - ```uint8_t write(uint8_t channel, uint8_t *buffer, uint8_t bufferSize)```
   Write *bufferSize* bytes of data to the file opened for *channel*, returning the number of bytes written.
 Returning a number less than *bufferSize* signals an error condition.